-- 1. Peel the adhesive cover above the memory module. - 2.
-Pry the clips securing the memory module until the memory module pops-up. - 3.
+- 1. Pry the clips securing the memory module until the memory module pops-up. - 2.
 Remove the memory module from the memory slot.

 Installing the memory modules

 If you are replacing a component, remove the existing component before performing the installation procedure.